Work at a Frontier Lab

 Step 1: Warmup phase (0 → 1000 steps).
 Learning rate increases linearly from 0 to max_lr.
 This lets gradients stabilize before we take big steps.

-Batch Size ↔ Learning Rate Coupling#
+Batch Size and Learning Rate Coupling#

 batch_lr_scaling.py